masurp/VU_CADC/tutorials/R_text_unsupervised-text-classification.md

   filter(value == max(value)))
 ```

-Or let’s have a look how often e topic occur in the data set:
+Rather than using an arbitrary threshold, we can also work with the raw
+probabilities and, for example, look the prevalence of the topics in the
+data set.

 ``` r
 table %>%